RobinMeyler/OnlineGamingTechnologies/README.md

 # OnlineGamingTechnologies
 All labs for the module: Online Gaming Technologies

-Enviorment variable of SFML_SDK used
+Enviorment variable of SFML_SDK is used,

 Some SFML DLL files might need to be added to the project file to run it